dheerajpant/Project1/README.md

 ## Acknowledgements <a name="acknowledgements"></a>
 Must acknowledge Stack Overflow and Kaggle for the data, whose licensing can be found [here](https://www.kaggle.com/stackoverflow/so-survey-2017).
-Guidance on implementing the notebook and README were taken from learnings in the Udacoty course.
+Guidance on implementing the notebook and README were taken from learnings in the Udacity course.
 The sole author of the code was Tom Barrett.

+## Blog
+My Blog link is [Blog](https://dheerajpant.github.io/blog)